Ohio: Transportation

+Covered bridges, like the Bergstresser/Dietz Covered Bridge, are common throughout rural Ohio.

 Roads

 Many major east–west transportation corridors go through Ohio.
 One of those pioneer routes, known in the early 20th century as "Main Market Route 3", was chosen in 1913 to become part of the historic Lincoln Highway which was the first road across America, connecting New York City to San Francisco.
 In Ohio, the Lincoln Highway linked many towns and cities together, including Canton, Mansfield, Wooster, Lima, and Van Wert.
 The Lincoln Highway's arrival in Ohio was a major influence on the state's development.
 Upon the advent of the federal numbered highway system in 1926, the Lincoln Highway through Ohio became U.S. Route 30.

 Ohio is home to 228 mi of the National Road, now U.S. Route 40.

 Ohio has a highly developed network of roads and interstate highways.
 Major east-west through routes include the Ohio Turnpike (I-80/I-90) in the north, I-76 through Akron to Pennsylvania, I-70 through Columbus and Dayton, and the Appalachian Highway (State Route 32) running from West Virginia to Cincinnati.
 Major north–south routes include I-75 in the west through Toledo, Dayton, and Cincinnati, I-71 through the middle of the state from Cleveland through Columbus and Cincinnati into Kentucky, and I-77 in the eastern part of the state from Cleveland through Akron, Canton, New Philadelphia and Marietta south into West Virginia.
 Interstate 75 between Cincinnati and Dayton is one of Ohio's most heavily traveled sections of interstate.